percona/percona-server-mongodb-operator/source/helm.rst

    The ``my-db`` parameter in the above example is the name of `a new release object <https://helm.sh/docs/intro/using_helm/#three-big-concepts>`_ which is created for the Percona Server for MongoDB when you install its Helm chart.
-Any arbitrary name is OK.
+Use any arbitrary name with Helm 3.x or omit it with Helm 2.x.

 Installing Percona Server for MongoDB with customized parameters
 ----------------------------------------------------------------